Aetna Insurance for Rehab Explained

 Once you’ve determined that your plan sponsor provides substance abuse coverage through Aetna, you can determine what specific instances are covered.
 As of January, 2011, Aetna has become compliant in all the federally mandated areas of the updated MHPAEA.
 That means you will get coverage within the six main classifications: inpatient preferred, inpatient non-preferred, outpatient preferred, outpatient non-preferred, emergency, and pharmacy.
 Depending on your specific plan, your financial obligation will change for each of these classifications.

 Aetna considers rehab services that include a professional component but don’t require an overnight stay to be of the outpatient classification.
 That means there will be a co-pay or co-insurance option available for more than two-thirds of instances you will find yourself in a rehab center.

 Generally, rehab coverage falls into HMOs (health maintenance organizations) and PPOs (preferred provider organizations).
 Both provide you with a network of physicians, specialists, pharmacies and facilities, but an HMO has a few more restrictions and comes at a cheaper rate than a PPO.

 Getting Aetna insurance for rehab can be a complicated process, but there is help.
-Fill out the form to the right of this page to find out what your coverage includes and how to get started with treatment right now.
+Fill out the form below to find out what your coverage includes and how to get started with treatment right now.